-Requires the State Budget Office to prepare and transmit a report, by November 30, of estimated GF/GP lapses for department programs or program areas for the prior fiscal year.
-Note: The Governor's signing letter states section is unenforceable.
+Requires the State Budget Office to prepare and transmit a report by November 30 of estimated GF/GP lapses for major department programs or program areas for the prior fiscal year.

 Sec.
 210. Contingency Appropriations

 Provides contingent spending authority of \$40.0 million federal funds, \$5.0 million state restricted funds, \$1.0 million local funds, and \$1.0 million, subject to legislative transfer process of Section 393(2) of the Management and Budget Act.